Overview of ibuprofen poisoning in children and adolescents

 The management of acute overdose of nonsteroidal antiinflammatory drugs, including ibuprofen, in adults and the chronic toxicity of NSAIDs is discussed separately.
 (See "Nonsteroidal antiinflammatory drug (NSAID) poisoning" and "Nonselective NSAIDs: Overview of adverse effects".)

 Ibuprofen is a nonsteroidal antiinflammatory drug (NSAID) that has been available as an over-the-counter preparation since 1984 .
-In the nine years prior to 1984, 100 million prescriptions for ibuprofen were written in the United States with only 67 cases of overdose or accidental ingestions reported, 25 of which occurred in children younger than three years of age .
-According to the American Association of Poison Control Centers’ National Data System, since being available over-the-counter, ibuprofen accounts for almost 70,000 exposures in children and adolescents annually with the majority of reports occurring in children under six years of age .
+Based upon reports to the American Association of Poison Control Centers’ National Poison Data System, ibuprofen as a single substance accounts for approximately 50,000 exposures in children and adolescents annually, with the majority of reports occurring in children under six years of age .
 Major effects or death from ibuprofen poisoning is rare.
 (See "Nonsteroidal antiinflammatory drug (NSAID) poisoning".)

 Ibuprofen is a propionic acid derivative.
-Like other NSAIDs, it inhibits cyclooxygenase (prostaglandin synthase), thereby impairing the ultimate transformation of arachidonic acid to prostaglandins, prostacyclin, and thromboxanes (figure 1).
+Like other nonsteroidal antiinflammatory drugs (NSAIDs), it inhibits cyclooxygenase (prostaglandin synthase), thereby impairing the ultimate transformation of arachidonic acid to prostaglandins, prostacyclin, and thromboxanes (figure 1).
 Ibuprofen has analgesic, antipyretic, antiinflammatory, and uterine muscle effects that largely are mediated by reduced prostaglandin synthesis although other mechanisms of action are proposed.
 (See "NSAIDs: Mechanism of action".)

 ●Pharmacokinetics – The pharmacokinetics of ibuprofen are as follows (see "Nonsteroidal antiinflammatory drug (NSAID) poisoning", section on 'Kinetics'):